-A stress testing and scenario analysis framework is in place which allows for bank-wide stresses as well as risk specific tests e.g. liquidity stresses or system outages.
-The framework encompasses regulatory requirements, e.g. the Bank of England stress scenario, in addition to Bank specific scenarios.
+As such a stress testing and scenario analysis framework is in place which allows for bank-wide stresses as well as risk specific tests e.g. liquidity stresses, system outages.
+The framework encompasses regulatory requirements, e.g. the Bank of England stress scenario in addition to Bank specific scenarios.